Draconian sentences in “anarchists’ case”

-On 22 December, activists of the Belarusian anarchist movement were sentenced to lengthy terms of imprisonment – from 18 to 20 years in a maximum security colony.
-According to the Viasna human rights center, Ihar Alinevich, Siarhei Ramanau, Dzmitry Dubouski and Dzmitry Rezanovich were found guilty of setting several police cars on fire, as well as a traffic police building and the office of the State Forensics Committee in the Homel region.
+On 22 December, activists of the Belarusian anarchist movement were sentenced to lengthy terms of imprisonment – from 18 to 20 years in medium- to maximum-security penal colonies.
+According to the Viasna Human Rights Center, Ihar Alinevich, Siarhei Ramanau, Dzmitry Dubouski, and Dzmitry Rezanovich were found guilty of setting several police cars, a traffic police building, and the office of the State Forensics Committee in the Homel region on fire.
 The trial was held behind closed doors.

-The human rights community recognized the defendants as political prisoners in connection with the violation of their right to a fair trial.
-Human rights defenders also pointed out that state propaganda imposed the idea that the activists are proven guilty beyond a reasonable doubt long before the end of the investigation and trial.
+The human rights community recognized the defendants as political prisoners as their right to a fair trial was violated.
+Human rights defenders also pointed out that state propaganda imposed the idea that the activists were proven guilty beyond a reasonable doubt long before the end of the investigation and trial.